-- TSX Inc. must ensure that its governance structure provides for fair and meaningful representation on its board of directors and any governance committee of the board, including a requirement that at least 50 percent of its board of directors be independent.
-A director is independent if he or she is independent within the meaning of Section 1.4 of National Instrument 52-110 Audit Committees ("NI 52-110"), and he or she meets the additional standards established by our board of directors.
+- TSX Inc. must ensure that its governance structure provides for fair and meaningful representation on its Board of Directors and any governance committee of the Board of Directors, including a requirement that at least 50% of its Board of Directors be independent.
+A director is independent if he or she is independent within the meaning of Section 1.4 of National Instrument 52-110 Audit Committees ("NI 52-110"), and he or she meets the additional standards established by our Board of Directors.
 The additional standards establish examples of when an individual is considered to have a material relationship with TSX Inc. and is therefore considered not to be independent (e.g., an employee of a participating organization).
-Approximately 93 percent of the current members of the board of TSX Inc. are independent for these purposes.
+Approximately 92% of the current members of the Board of Directors of TSX Inc. are independent for these purposes.
 TSX Inc. is also required to take reasonable steps to ensure that each of its directors and officers is fit to serve in that role. - TSX Inc. is required to meet specified financial viability tests to ensure that it maintains sufficient financial resources to properly perform its functions.
-Those financial ratios are: - a current ratio that must be greater than or equal to 1.1-to-1 based on current assets to current liabilities; - a debt to cash flow ratio that must be less than or equal to 4-to-1 based on total debt used to finance TSX Inc.'s operations to adjusted earnings before interest, taxes, depreciation and amortization for the most recent twelve months; and a financial leverage ratio that must be less than or equal to 4-to-1, based on adjusted total assets to adjusted shareholders' equity.
+Those financial ratios are: - a current ratio that must be greater than or equal to 1.1-to-1 based on current assets to current liabilities; - a debt to cash flow ratio that must be less than or equal to 4-to-1 based on total debt used to finance TSX Inc.'s operations to adjusted earnings before interest, taxes, depreciation and amortization for the most recent twelve months; and - a financial leverage ratio that must be less than or equal to 4-to-1, based on adjusted total assets to adjusted shareholders' equity.